-You can start looking at how to license your music once you start building a reputation for yourself.
+You can start looking at how to license your music once you begin building a reputation for yourself.
 Your music needs to be at a professional level first so that brands, films and shows can license and synchronise your songs.

 But how do you license and publish your music and how can you get these sync opportunities?
 We’ll explain how licensing music works, although you might want to brush up on music copyright first.
 Read on to find out exactly how to go about it, where to begin with licensing and what you’ll need to do before making the big bucks

 If someone wants to commercially license your music then they need sync licenses for the two separate rights.

-- A license for the publishing ie. the right to license the song
+- A license for the publishing ie,. the right to license the song

-- A license for the master ie the right to license the recording of the song
+- A license for the master ie,. the right to license the recording of the song

 You need to own the rights to both the song and for the recording of the song.
 Both of these rights can be licensed separately for synchronisation to visual formats, public performance/broadcast and reproduction and distribution.
 However, if you’ve signed a record or publishing deal then the publisher will handle the sync of the song and the label will handle the recording.